magecloudkit/magecloudkit/docs/general/users.md

 ## Amazon IAM

-### MFA Tokens
+### MFA Devices

-For better security we recommend IAM accounts are secured using an MFA token.
+For better security we recommend IAM accounts are secured using an MFA device.

-You will need to use a hardware device or install a software application such as Google Authenticator on your smartphone.
+You will need to use a hardware device or install a software application such as [Google Authenticator][1] on your smartphone.

-The source code for the latter is publicly available if you wish to inspect it or compile from source.
+Due to an AWS security limitation IAM roles cannot assume other IAM roles without MFA enabled.
+Therefore you must enable MFA if you are using an application such as [AWS Vault][2].

-Due to an AWS security limitation IAM roles cannot assume other IAM roles without an MFA token.
+For more information on MFA, please refer to the AWS product page: https://aws.amazon.com/iam/details/mfa/.

 ## SSH Access